 We tested for the TOTOX (“total oxidation”) value in Coconaise and other competing mayonnaise brands.
 TOTOX is an industry-standard measurement of oil oxidation.
 Coconaise has by far the lowest TOTOX value of any natural mayonnaise, comparable to mayonnaise products that use EDTA.

-DOWNLOAD PDFs of some of the science papers below:
+DOWNLOAD PDFs of some of the scientific papers below: